1930 German federal election: Background

 After the 1928 German federal election, a five-party grand coalition was formed under Hermann Müller of the Social Democratic Party (SPD).
 Following the collapse of the coalition on 27 March 1930, President Hindenburg appointed Centre Party politician Heinrich Brüning as chancellor.
 He formed a seven-party coalition government that was two seats short of a majority and did not include the SPD, the party with the most seats in the Reichstag.

-Brüning's government was confronted with the economic crisis caused by the Great Depression.
+Brüning's government was confronted with the economic crisis caused by the Great Depression in Germany.
 He sought to balance the budget and stimulate exports through a policy of deflation which would require an unpopular policy of tight credit and a rollback of wage and salary increases (an internal devaluation).
 The Reichstag rejected Brüning's budgetary measures in July.
 With the backing of President Paul von Hindenburg, the bill was enacted using emergency powers allowed under the Weimar Constitution.
 The Reichstag then overturned the emergency decree 236 to 222, with the yes votes coming from the Social Democrats, Communists, Nazis and a minority of the German National People's Party.
 At Brüning's request, Hindenburg dissolved the Reichstag on 18 July 1930.
 The new election was held on 14 September 1930.